Honest sharing

 Introduction

 Honest sharing, received by the German alternative practitioner Gopal Norbert Klein, is -in my current opinion- the best tool to establish safety in the connection to other members of our species and thereby open up the energetic channels to the source of our true, divine self.
 This can have all kinds of positive effects, including but not limited to improved physical, emotional and mental health.
 Until I learned about Gopal's work, I used various methods to successfully help myself and others, but something seemed to be missing.
 As I discovered honest sharing and looked deeper into it, I realized that it is the missing component that is necessary to truly heal mentally, emotionally and physically and integrate everything into our life in a meaningful way.
-I say meaningful, because a life in isolation, without some form of companionship, no matter how advanced one might be spiritually, is truly and utterly meaningless.
+I say meaningful, because I feel that a life in isolation, without some form of companionship, no matter how advanced one might be spiritually, is truly and utterly meaningless.

-The reason why honest sharing is different than other forms of spiritual development is that when we do it, we don't seek to change what is inside of us right here and now, essentially creating the very thing that we seek to get away from, but instead merely observe it, allowing it to be whatever it is, and communicate it to someone we trust without negative repercussions.
+The reason why honest sharing is different than other forms of spiritual development is that when we do it, we don't seek to change what is inside of us right here and now, essentially creating the very thing that we seek to get away from, but instead merely observe it, allowing it to be whatever it is, and communicate it to someone we trust without negative consequences.
 Suddenly, our body-mind-unit, our separate self inside the matrix, realizes that it can express all of itself to someone else and nothing bad happens.
 Neither is it attacked (with words or actions), nor left alone, nor ignored, nor manipulated (fight/flight/freeze/fawn-response).
 We realize that we don't need to hold anything back, effectively closing that part of us off, hiding it out of fear, nor do we have to change anything about ourselves because it could be judged as wrong or not good enough.
-Whatever is there can be communicated, and this communication opens energy channels that were previously blocked, when there was a belief that expressing this about ourself will surely lead to negative consequences.
+Whatever is there can be communicated, and this communication opens energy channels that were previously blocked, when there was a belief that expressing this about ourself would surely have negative repercussions.
 Where before there were fear and insecurity, we now experience a deep sense of freedom and safety like we never did before, accompanied by a rush of vitalizing energy and joy, and that changes literally everything in our life.

 Below, I explain my personal view of what honest sharing is and why, despite its apparent simplicity, it may be more powerful than any other healing modality.
 Anything else we can do is complementary to honest sharing.
 There appears to be no other permanent way out of physical or emotional pain that is as simple, because there is no other direct way that addresses the ultimate cause of our suffering - separation.
 Anything else is either treating symptoms, trying to change what feels wrong or not good enough, or attempting to flee from what is here now, and that includes very useful spiritual practices like meditation, mindfulness, positive thinking, breathwork, law of attraction, shadow work, embracing our pain, etc. The fact is, our physical body is what we experience here now, and it is what it is - a fundamental part of our existence as human beings on Earth.
 In order to heal, we need to relax in complete safety in our body, and that happens only through establishing an honest, open and uncensored connection with at least one other member of our species in order to feel safe.
 That's all it takes.
 It may sound simple but is not necessarily easy, or our world wouldn't be as dysfunctional as it is.
 Honest sharing teaches us exactly how to (re-)establish this connection that most of us lost in this life when we were children, or never had.